Anioko/flask-user-management/README.md

 ## About The Project

 A simple Flask boilerplate for user management with SQLAlchemy, user authentication, and role-based authorization.
-This code base serves as a starting point for writing your next Flask application.
+If you plan to create a Flask application with user management, user authentication, and role-based authorization, this code base can serve as your starting point.

 What's included?
 * Blueprints